liamjoelsmith/maze_generation/README.md

 # maze_generation
-A bit of a play around with different algorithms used to generate random mazes.
+A bit of a play around with generating random mazes.

 ## Binary Tree Algorithm